erri120/lotus/README.md

 ## Updating

-If this Modlist receives an update, than you should check the Changelog before doing anything.
+If this Modlist receives an update, check the Changelog before doing anything.
 Always backup your saves or start a new game after updating.

 **Wabbajack will delete all files that are not part of the Modlist when updating!**